Queenstown, New Zealand: National

 For the New Zealand Parliament, Queenstown is covered by one general electorate, Southland, and one Maori electorate, Te Tai Tonga.
-As of the 2020 general election, Southland is represented by Joseph Mooney (National) and Te Tai Tonga is represented by Rino Tirikatene (Labour).
+As of the 2023 general election, Southland is represented by Joseph Mooney (National) and Te Tai Tonga is represented by Tākuta Ferris (Te Pāti Māori).

 Tourism

-A resort town, Queenstown boasted 220 adventure tourism activities in 2012.
-Skiing and snowboarding, jet boating, whitewater rafting, bungy jumping, mountain biking, skateboarding, tramping, paragliding, sky diving and fly fishing are all popular.
+Tourism is a large component of the Queenstown economy, particularly outdoor and adventure tourism activities including skiing and snowboarding, jet boating, whitewater rafting, bungy jumping, mountain biking, skateboarding, tramping, paragliding, sky diving and fly fishing.

-Queenstown is a major centre for snow sports in New Zealand, with people from all over the country and many parts of the world travelling to ski at the four main mountain ski fields (Cardrona Alpine Resort, Coronet Peak, The Remarkables and Treble Cone).
-Cross country skiing is also available at the Waiorau Snowfarm, near Cardrona village.
+Queenstown is a major centre for snow sports in New Zealand, with four main mountain ski fields: Cardrona Alpine Resort, Coronet Peak, The Remarkables and Treble Cone.
+Cross country skiing is also available at the Waiorau Snow Farm, near Cardrona village.

-The 100-year-old twin screw coal fired steamer TSS Earnslaw traverses Lake Wakatipu.
+A heritage steamship, the twin screw coal fired steamer TSS Earnslaw operates on Lake Wakatipu.

-Queenstown lies close to the centre of a small wine producing region, reputed to be the world's southernmost.
-The Two Paddocks vineyard is owned by internationally known local actor Sam Neill.
-Neighbouring, historic Arrowtown features restaurants and bars.
+Queenstown lies close to the centre of the world's southernmost wine region, the Central Otago wine region, which has a growing international reputation for its quality Pinot Noir.
+The Two Paddocks vineyard is owned by internationally known New Zealand actor Sam Neill, and neighbouring, historic Arrowtown features restaurants and bars.